-- 1. Liaise with opto-mechanical team to understand the optical and mechanical constraints. - 2.
-Based on the inputs from section 2, a first order optical design shall be worked out and shared with the rest of the WFS team for scrutiny.
+1. Liaise with opto-mechanical team to understand the optical and mechanical constraints.

+- 2. Based on the inputs from section 2, a first order optical design shall be worked out and shared with the rest of the WFS team for scrutiny.
 This will be documented and sent to the EC for further inputs. - 3.
-Conceptual designs for LGS pick offs will be worked out based on work done by the IWG, other projects like Gemini MCAO, and other MOS pick off options and

-Palomar Tomograph.
-Mechanism(s) for registering each LGS sensor to the DM will be conceptualized.

-- 4. One day meeting to understand risks and look at the acceptance of the work and design with the WFS design team. - 5.
+Conceptual designs for LGS pick offs will be worked out based on work done by the IWG, other projects like Gemini MCAO, and other MOS pick off options and Palomar Tomograph.
+Mechanism(s) for registering each LGS sensor to the DM will be conceptualized. - 4.
+One day meeting to understand risks and look at the acceptance of the work and design with the WFS design team. (this was subsumed by comprehensive NGAO team meeting, opto-mechanical teleconferences and ad-hoc phone conversations) - 5.
 Documentation of the designs with design risks stated. - 6.
 Update the FRD and Error Budget Spreadsheet as and when they need updating based on how the conceptual design evolves.